 2. WordPress is hard to use

-The reality is that most CMS’s will have their challenges in this department, unless they are set up with your specific content strategy in mind.
-No matter what CMS you use, you will need to spend time updating it regularly to familiarise yourself with its functionality.
-Unfortunately, the CMS that is totally intuitive and easy to use out of the box hasn’t been invented yet.
+The reality is that most CMS’s will have their challenges in this department.
+No matter what CMS you use, you will need to spend time familiarising yourself with its functionality.

 Four reasons WordPress is our go-to CMS are: